“Stacked” Models

 Using random effects with ubms

-To illustrate the use of random effects of ubms, in this post fits we fit a model using a “stacked” model approach.
+To illustrate the use of random effects using the package ubms, in this post, we fit a model using a “stacked” model approach.
 Additionally in ubms you can instead include, for example, random site intercepts to account for possible pseudoreplication.

 The “stacked” model

-An alternative approach is to fit multiple years of data into a single-season model is using the “stacked” approach.
-Essentially, you treat unique site-year combinations as sites.
+An alternative approach to try a dynamic model, is to fit multiple years of data into a single-season model, using the “stacked” approach.
+Essentially, you treat unique site-year combinations as sites and can make occupancy comparisons between years.

 There are several potential reasons for this:

-1. You don’t have enough data.
-Take in to account, Dail-Madsen type models are particularly data hungry.
+1. Take in to account that dynamic models and Dail-Madsen type models are particularly data hungry.

-1. You are not interested in the transition probabilities.
+1. You are not interested in the transition probabilities (colonization or extinction rates).

-1. You have very few years or seasons (less than five) and the occupancy did not changed.
+1. You have very few years or seasons (less than five) in your sampling design, and the occupancy did not changed substantially in those few years.

 Load packages